wayne2000/GFHart/GFHartR3/readme.txt

 - Rx Fifo stores received byte with status
 - Using events to enter main loop
 - define a version of hartReceiverSm()
+- Increase stack 200->240 emulator losses some calls to onlines

 If a string "go" is received, when the gap timer expires sends 'g' every second.
 When "end" is received, it sends 'r' every two seconds